ministryofjustice/moj-frontend/.github/ISSUE_TEMPLATE/EXPERIMENTAL_BUILDING_BLOCK.md

 - [ ] IxD: Create a thumbnail for the '[View all components](https://design-patterns.service.justice.gov.uk/components)' page
     - [ ] The format should be `png`, the size `528x311px`, on a white background with no border
     - [ ] It should be named `thumb-[component-name].png` and added to `docs/assets/images/thumbs`
-- [ ] IxD: Add Figma design (if supplied) to central ‘MoJ Figma kit’ library and add the link on the component page
+- [ ] IxD: Add Figma design (if supplied) to central ‘MOJ Figma kit’ library and add the link on the component page
     - [ ] Create a new page with named `EXPERIMENTAL: [Component name]`
     - [ ] Add the release date
     - [ ] Add the guidance URL